Techtonica/curriculum/ergonomics/ergonomics.md

 - Points to Remember
   - Do Not Sit Still!
-    - Sitting still for prolonged is not healthy ,it causes decline in circulation of blood and oxygen and muscles aches in neck, shoulders,back,legs.
+    - Sitting still for prolonged is not healthy ,it causes decline in circulation of blood and oxygen and muscle aches in neck, shoulders,back,legs.
     - It causes eye strain when working on computer.
     - Be kind to your bladder, Do not force yourself to keep working if you need to use bathroom.